meta-learn/meta-learn.github.io/2020/index.md

 ## News & Updates

-- Nov 16, 2020: Registration funding for presenters and junior reviewers has been distributed.
+- Nov 16, 2020: NeurIPS registration funding from the workshop for presenters and junior reviewers has been distributed.
+The NeurIPS conference also has a funding program [here](https://neurips.cc/Surveys/49).

 - Nov 14, 2020: The workshop [schedule](#schedule) has been finalized!
 You can also find it on [NeurIPS.cc](https://nips.cc/Conferences/2020/ScheduleMultitrack?event=16141).